KhronosGroup/SYCL_Reference/source/iface/platform.rst

   bool is_host() const;

-Returns True if the platform contains a SYCL :term:`host device`
+Returns True if the platform contains a SYCL host device

 get_platforms
 =============